tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/02_Purging_Data_Introduction.md

 ## Purging Data Introduction

 When a Customer enters a New Request, the system displays the Request Details screen.
 The list of Request Types and the information provided for each is defined by implementation using the Admin module.

-When accessing this menu option, the Customer can review the Request Types connected to each Regulation, submit a Request to delete their data, and view the deleted data in the demo "Source Systems".
+For this tutorial, we will assume that a Customer named Rick Jones wants to delete the data your company holds about him.
+You can search for this Customer and view his data by accessing our two “Source Systems”, which are Odoo and OSB.
+We will now show you how to submit a request to delete Mr. Jones's data.